FreezyDream/Game-MineSweeper/README.md

 # Game-MineSweeper
-MineSweeper is a game where you don't want to click on any mine.
+Minesweeper is a single-player puzzle video game.
+The objective of the game is to clear a rectangular board containing hidden mines.
 # Gameplay
 The board is divided into cells, with randomly distributed mines.
 To win, you need to guess all the cells (without mines).
 The number on a cell shows the number of mines adjacent to it.
 Using this information, you can determine cells that are safe, and cells that contain mines.
 There are 13 mines across the map.
 <br /> In order to create a new game you need to click on the menu bar File->New Game.